Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, Weave Distortion.

 Your unnatural ability to distort the weave is spreading out from your body, you gain the following benefits:

-Your bonus on saving throws against spells or other magical effects increases to +3.
+* Your bonus on saving throws against spells or other magical effects increases to +3.
-Each Spellcaster has disadvantage on spell attacks or other magical effects while standing within 10ft of you or while targeting you or a creature within 10ft of you.
+* Every Spellcaster has disadvantage on spell attacks or other magical effects while standing within 10ft of you or while targeting you or a creature within 10ft of you.

 ```
 ```